 Since the salmon cooks slowly, cedar plank salmon is ridiculously tender, incredibly moist and so flavorful.
 We go for a sweet citrus rub that works beautifully with the woodsy cedar smoke the salmon soaks up from the plank below.

 How to Grill Salmon Using a Cedar Plank

 It was only recently that we took the time to try cedar plank salmon for ourselves and wow, were we glad we did.
 Grilling salmon can be a little tricky so finding this practically no-fail way to cook salmon on the grill was a blessing.

 Our Go-To Salmon Rub

 The rub we use is incredibly simple: Brown sugar, lemon zest, salt, and smoked paprika.
 We first tried it without the lemon — that was good but not nearly as tasty as when we added it.
 Salmon, brown sugar, lemon, and smoked paprika are such a great combination!

 Joanne uses her fingers to gently massage it into the salmon then she sets the salmon aside for 15 minutes or so to let things marinate a bit.
-While the salmons sits, we get the grill ready.
+While the salmon sits, we get the grill ready.
 You are looking for medium-high heat.

 Since the salmon only takes 15 to 20 minutes to cook, we like putting the previously soaked cedar plank on the grill for a few minutes before adding the salmon.
 This way, the plank gets a little color and begins to smoke.